AdityaUjjawalThakur/project_blog/README.md

-# project_blog version 1.1
+# project_blog version 1.2
  Features

   User Features
 - Register and login securely with hashed passwords (using `bcrypt`).
 - Upload a profile picture while registering.
-- Create, read, edit, and delete your own blog posts.
+- Create, read, edit, and delete your own blog posts .
 - Upload multiple images per post (stored on Cloudinary).

+- user can comment on posts
+- user can react on post by liking and disliking the post
-- View your personal dashboard with all your posts.
+- View your personal dashboard with all your posts and analytics about reaction on all posts total likes or dislike

  Admin Features
 - Admin can access a dedicated admin dashboard.